 Our cultural groups perform at the College Fiafia Night and represent the College at the annual ASB Polynesian Festival (Polyfest).
 Kapa Haka students proudly lead the College House Haka competitions and whole-school Haka.

 We celebrate Matariki and Maori, Samoan and Tongan Language Weeks as part of a growing tradition within Sacred Heart.

 The Kapa Haka group competes yearly at the ASB Polyfest and other important cultural events throughout the school year.
 Recent performances have seen the group take part in the Waitangi Treaty celebrations, a visit to Bishop Pompallier's resting place, the Merrie Monarch International Hula Festival in Hawaii, the annual Coronation in Ngaruawahia, Matariki celebrations and Haka Powhiri to important guests that visit Sacred Heart.
 The senior cultural group consists of year levels from Year 11 to 13, these pupils play an important part in preparing the students for House Haka competitions that are held every year.
 The group also visits Sacred Heart contributing primary schools to perform to them.
 The Junior Kapa Haka group consists of students in Years 9 and 10 with a third Haka group consisting of the Years 7 and 8 students.

-In 2018 the Kapa Haka group travelled to Europe on a hikoi to acknowledge those who died in the great war and to walk the pathways of our role model Sir James Henare.
-This year, in April, the Senior Kapa Haka group will travel to Hawaii to take part in the pre-celebrations of the Merrie Monarch International Hula Festival and to participate in "The Fallen" US Army and Navy celebrations at Pearl Harbor.
+In 2018 the Kapa Haka group traveled to Europe on a hikoi to acknowledge those who died in the great war and to walk the pathways of our role model Sir James Henare.
+In 2019 the Senior Kapa Haka group traveled to Hawaii to take part in the pre-celebrations of the Merrie Monarch International Hula Festival and to participate in "The Fallen" US Army and Navy celebrations at Pearl Harbor.